2.6.13 Reason 7 - necessary commitments of self-support

-A parent can apply for a change of assessment in special circumstances if their necessary expenses significantly reduce their capacity to support the child.
+A parent or non-parent carer can apply for a change of assessment in special circumstances if a parent's necessary expenses significantly reduce their capacity to support the child.

 CSA Act section 4(2)(a), section 117(2)(a)(iii)(A)